 For example, you might have created a PDF document, explaining the stochastic model and the reasons behind the modeling choices you made.

 Additionally, the code of your engineering model might be in a separate file if you make use of the external interfaces of STRUREL (see above).

 By creating a STRUREL Add-On (SAO), you can package your entire project such that everything is contained in a single file - the SAO.
 A SAO can contain limit-state functions, the stochastic model, and associated documentation material (in form of PDF or image files).
 Through a SAO, you can conveniently pass on your entire model to others and/or easily utilize a model provided by someone else.
 You can also use a SAO to archive completed projects.
 The Add-on Viewer of STRUREL allows you to manage and view your Add-Ons.

-MAT-files are binary containers originally designed to store workspace variables of a MATLAB session.
+MAT or HDF5 files are binary containers originally designed to store workspace variables of a MATLAB session.

 Through the interfaces available for STRUREL, you can couple almost any external application/library to STRUREL.

 For code that is directly available in one of the supported languages, the coupling is straightforward.